Kevin Spacey

 Kevin Spacey Fowler (born July 26, 1959) is an American actor.
-He began his career as a stage actor during the 1980s, obtaining supporting roles before gaining a leading man status in film and television.
-Spacey has received various accolades for his performances on stage and screen including two Academy Awards, a BAFTA Award, a Tony Award, two Laurence Olivier Awards, and four Screen Actors Guild Awards.
-He received nominations for a Grammy Award as well as twelve Primetime Emmy Awards.
-Spacey received a star on the Hollywood Walk of Fame in 1999, and was named an honorary Commander and Knight Commander of the Order of the British Empire in 2010 and 2015, respectively.
+Known for his work on stage and screen, he has received numerous accolades, including two Academy Awards, a BAFTA Award, a Golden Globe Award, a Tony Award, and two Laurence Olivier Awards as well as nominations for 12 Emmy Awards.
+Spacey was named an honorary Knight Commander of the Order of the British Empire in 2015.